-The Duke University Global Value Chains Center Center (previously known as the Duke University Center on Globalization, Governance & Competitiveness) undertakes client-sponsored research that addresses economic and social development issues for governments, foundations and international organizations.
-We do this principally utilizing the global value chain (GVC) framework, created by Founding Director Gary Gereffi, and supplemented by other analytical tools.
+The Duke University Global Value Chains Center Center (previously the Center on Globalization, Governance & Competitiveness) undertakes client-sponsored research that addresses economic and social development issues for governments, foundations and international organizations.
+We do this by utilizing the global value chain (GVC) framework, created by a team including Founding Director Gary Gereffi, and supplemented by other analytical tools.
 As a university-based research center, we address clients’ real world questions with transparency and rigor.

 The Duke GVC Center’s customized research, training and advising services for clients sheds light on issues such as:

 – How countries can enter and upgrade in global value chains

 – Inclusive development impacting all sectors of society.